StackStorm/st2-docker/README.md

   echo manual | sudo tee /etc/init/st2chatops.override
   ```

+## packs.dev directory

+By default, `./packs.dev` directory is bind-mounted to `/opt/stackstorm/packs.dev` in `stackstorm` container and registered as a secondary pack location.
+This is done by the startup script at [./runtime/entrypoint.d/add-packs-dev.sh](./runtime/entrypoint.d/add-packs-dev.sh)

+This feature exists just for convenience, for testing and developing packs, and for [tutorial](./docs/tutorial.md).
+You can use it for arbitrary purpose, or ignore, or even disable it completely by removing corresponding entries and files.

 ## Advanced: using 1ppc image

 Official image now supports running in 1ppc mode: stands for *One Process Per Container*.
 Interested?
 Check [runtime/compose-1ppc](./runtime/compose-1ppc)